v-gajjar/NotesApp/README.md

 - logging_file_path: used to set the value of the property with name "LOGS"

-### The following variables need to be refined to run the integration test:
+### The following variables need to be defined to run the NotesController integration test:

 Variables used in the integration-test.properties file